bstopp/puppet-aem/README.md

 Optional.
 Sets whether or not this instance will manage the defined user.
 Valid options: `true` or `false`.
 Default: `true`.

 ##### `osgi_configs`
 Optional.
 Creates *file* type definitions of `aem::osgi::config` which will be applied prior to inital AEM start.
+The only necessary attributse of the Hashes are *properties* and *pid* (optional).
 Valid options: Hash or Array of Hash configurations.

 ##### `port`
 Optional.
 Specifies the port on which AEM will listen.
 Valid options: any valid port.
 Default: 4502.
 [Sling documentation][Sling command-line-options]